THE iF STORY IN SHORT:

 The aim was to draw attention to particularly well-designed industrial products.
-In doing so, they wanted to communicate the importance of design and all it can achieve: for users, for brands and for societies.
+In doing so, they wanted to communicate the importance of design and all the things it can achieve: for users, for brands and for societies.
 A new image for German products began to take shape.
-Fitting then that the resulting association was first known as 'Die gute Industrieform e.V.'
-(Good Industrial Form).
+Fittingly, the resulting association was first known as 'Die gute Industrieform e.V.' (=Good Industrial Form).
 The name Industrie Forum (or iF for short) came later.

 BAUHAUS ICON WILHELM WAGENFELD ON THE iF OPENING

-And every year since, iF invited designers and manufacturers to judge which designs are award-worthy and which not – not only the number of award entries grew over the years – the number of jurors from all around the world grew to about 70 to 90 people each year.
-Such designers like Dieter Rams, Richard Sapper, Franco Clivio or Stefan Dietz and Paola Picasso, to name a few, have already taken part in the iF jury sessions.
+Every year since, iF invited designers and manufacturers to judge which designs are award-worthy and which not – not only the number of award entries grew over the years – the number of jurors from all around the world grew to about 70 to 90 people each year.
+Designers such as Dieter Rams, Richard Sapper, Franco Clivio, Stefan Dietz and Paola Picasso, to name just a few, have already taken part in the iF jury sessions.